Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 under test and effectively suppresses the security popups.

-Another method that has been used with earlier versions of Selenium is to install the Cybervillians security certificate provided with you selenium installation.
+Another method that has been used with earlier versions of Selenium is to install the Cybervillians security certificate provided with your Selenium installation.
 Most users should no longer need to do this, however, if you are running Selenium-RC in proxy injection mode, you may need to explicitly install this security certificate to avoid the security popups.